 Review by Jill Smith©Dec16

 Ian Phillips is an ordinary kind of guy, at twenty-four he works in the local Earth Way grocery store.
-He is very keen on promoting the good quality merchandise.
+He is very keen on promoting good quality merchandise.
 He works hard and gets a promotion.
 Things are looking up when he meets Amy and a relationship blooms.

 All this is a backdrop to his deep faith, reading the bible daily, and trying to figure out what happened to Cindy Myran, a woman who lived in his apartment block who disappeared.
 Everyone thinks she’s was dead.
 Ian wasn’t so sure.
 She turns up at his place, afraid of being followed and asking for help to get to Bradson City.
 She was supposed to be dead already.
 Was this his hallucination?
 He had to find out more.

 This is an unusual tale, all in the first person.
 I find it difficult to write in the first person.
 There is always something I want the reader to see what’s in the next person’s point of view.
 Robert Lampros has pulled this off admirably.
 I have to say I expected a different outcome but the ending was fitting.

 Robert Lampros is an author of Christian poetry, essays, and fiction who lives in St. Louis.
 He earned a Bachelor’s in English Literature from Washington University in St. Louis.
 His books include Fits of Tranquility, Afternoon, Last Year’s Resolution, and Undivided Lines.

 The Gift-Knight’s Quest by Dylan Madeley

 The summary of the book gives a clearer picture of the overall story than this reader could gain.
 I had trouble getting into it.

 I found Derek who became the Gift-Knight a restless wanderer and couldn’t like his attitude of indifference to his father and ingrained history of the Free Plains.
 It all started to make sense over halfway through the book.
 Chandra, the illegitimate daughter of King Jonnecht the ruler of Kensrik, lived a solitary and unloved life.
 That is until her spiteful stepmother committed suicide and her father joined his wife in death because of an ancient precedent.
 This left Kensirk in turmoil.